crawfordwynnes/overloadedargs/_posts/2024-11-19-demorgans-for-developers.markdown

 `unless (x == y && b == c)`

-these when refactored would be changed to
+these when refactored would be changed to:

 `if (x != y || b != c)`